 Children who develop a kidney stone have a significant chance of developing stones in the future.
 Studies have estimated the chances to be between 30 and 65 percent .
 However, a number of steps can decrease the chances of developing another stone.
 (See "Prevention of recurrent nephrolithiasis in children".)

 Blood and urine tests — After a child has had a kidney stone, blood and urine tests are performed to identify factors that can increase the risk of future stones.
 Testing is not done until the child is at home, walking and playing normally, eating a normal diet, and has finished any treatment for urinary tract infection (UTI).

 You might be asked to collect your child's urine for 24 hours.
-(See "Patient information: Collection of a 24-hour urine specimen (Beyond the Basics)".)
+(See "Patient education: Collection of a 24-hour urine specimen (Beyond the Basics)".)

 Stone testing — If the stone was passed and saved, it should be analyzed to determine the type of stone.
 Based on what the stone is made of, one or more treatments might help to reduce the risk of future stones.
 (See 'Treatment' below.)

 Drink more fluids — Drinking more fluids can help to decrease the risk of forming all types of kidney stones.
 The goal is to increase the amount of urine that flows through the kidneys and ureters and to lower the concentration of substances that promote stone formation.

 To gauge how much more fluid the child should be drinking, your doctor or nurse might recommend measuring how much urine the child passes over the course of 24 hours.
 The child should drink more if he or she makes less than the following amount of urine per 24 hours:

 ●Infants – 750 mL or more (25 ounces or three cups)